 Regarding estate tax, if the donor names another person as an annuitant, the remaining value in the annuity is considered part of the donor’s estate.
 An exception exists for a joint annuity using only the donor’s life as the measuring life.
-Of course, there is also an estate tax marital deduction available if surviving annuitant is a spouse.
+Of course, there is also an estate tax marital deduction available if the surviving annuitant is a spouse.

-Low interest rates = higher tax-free income
+Low-interest rates = higher tax-free income

 The applicable federal rate (AFR) selection decision is more nuanced for gift annuities than for other split-interest gift tools.